 Open adoption means you and the adoptive family share identifying information such as full names, phone numbers, and addresses.
 You can have access to one another through face-to-face meetings, phone calls, texts, and letters.

 As the birth mother, you choose how involved you want to be in your child’s life.
 Today, open adoption is extremely popular because both the child and the birth mother are able to meet and develop a bond.
 Often, the birth mother becomes an extended member of the adoptive family.

 A semi-open adoption plan means the communication you have with the adoptive family and your child will be through a third party, like an attorney or an adoption agency.
 You still choose the adopting family, but your relationship is much more controlled.

 You may exchange first names, but usually, no other identifying information such as phone numbers or addresses are given.
 Since contact goes through a representative, you and the family can still send and receive information from each other about your life and your child’s life.

 Some women prefer to have no communication with the adoptive family or child.
 In order to move on with their lives, they feel it is best to stay completely anonymous.
 You still choose the adoptive family, but you won’t exchange any identifying information.
 The child’s birth certificate is sealed and remains confidential.

 Some women cannot imagine carrying a child for nine months and then choosing to place them into the hands of another family.
 Other women know immediately making an adoption plan is the best for themselves and their child.
 The only way to know if adoption is right for you is to talk it through.

 We are here to help you.
-By talking with a peer counselor about the pros and cons of adoption, you will be able to make a confident decision.
-We will refer you to adoption organizations that we know and trust.
-They too will help you make your decision.
-Contact us and let’s begin discussing all of your options.
+By talking with a mentor about the pros and cons of adoption, you will be able to make a plan that is best for your child’s future.
+We can provide information and refer you to adoption organizations that we know and trust.
+Contact us and let’s begin discussing your options.